Aleksandra Zagórska: Interwar Period

-In the Interwar period from 1922–1924 she lived in Kobierzyn, Lesser Poland Voivodeship near Kraków, and from 1927 in Lwow, where her husband was the superintendent of several psychiatric hospitals.
+During the Interwar period from 1922–1924, she lived in Kobierzyn, Lesser Poland Voivodeship near Kraków, and from 1927 in Lwow, where her husband was the superintendent of several psychiatric hospitals.
 After the death of her husband, she moved to Radość near Warsaw and became an organiser of children's summer camps for the Warsaw Educational Service.

 In 1928 she became organizer of the Polish Union of Women Legionnaires and was its president until 1939.

 World War II

 During the Nazi occupation of Poland she joined the Resistance as part of the left-leaning Coalition of Independence Organisations -Konwent Organizacji Niepodległościowych.

 Personal life

-From her first marriage, she had a son, Jerzy Bitschan, who at 14 years of age, as a Lwow Eaglet, took an active part in the Defence of Lwow and fell on 21 November 1918.
+From her first marriage, she had a son, Jerzy Bitschan, who at 14 years of age, as a Lwow Eaglet, took an active part in the Defence of Lwow and was killed on 21 November 1918.
 Her second husband was a Lwów doctor, Roman Zagórski, with whom she lived in the Kulparków district of the city.
-After World War II she lived in Zakopane using the pseudonym, "Aleksandra Bednarz", to avoid state persecution on account of her history of activism.
+After World War II, she lived in Zakopane under the pseudonym, "Aleksandra Bednarz", to avoid state persecution due to her history of activism.

 She died on 14 April 1965 aged 79.
 She was buried at Bródno Cemetery in Warsaw.